Guv Ditches TX Mask Mandate, Orders Full Reopening Despite Vaccine Lag

 Nevertheless, business would be allowed to reopen from next Wednesday, Abbott said, adding that he would expand the state’s vaccine eligibility categories.
 Currently, the state allows seniors over 65, health-care workers, and adults with underlying conditions to get the vaccine.

-Abbott did not provide any specifics on what such expansion would look like at his Tuesday press conference.

-He said he expected the state to receive an influx of shipments of the Moderna and Pfizer vaccines, adding to the deployment of the one-shot Johnson & Johnson vaccine, which was first used in the state Tuesday, Abbott said.
+Abbott didn’t provide specifics on what such expansion would look like.
+He said he expected the state to receive an influx of shipments of the Moderna and Pfizer vaccines, adding to the deployment of the one-shot Johnson & Johnson vaccine that arrived in the state on Tuesday.

 “To be clear: COVID has not suddenly disappeared.
 COVID still exists,” Abbott said, as the mic picked up a faint cough.
 “But it is clear… that state mandates are no longer needed.”